catie-aq/blog-vaniila/_i18n/en/_posts/Word_embedding_en.md

 ---
-title: "Word Embedding : a basic introduction to the world of word vectors"
+title: "Word Embedding: a basic introduction to the world of word vectors"
 tags:
   - NLP
   - word embedding